MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/index.md

 You can now build and deploy the updatd server.

 ## Removing the database service configuration from Bluemix
 If you ran the **prepareserverdbs.sh** script during the configuration of the MobileFirst Server image, the configurations and database tables required for MobileFirst Server are created.
-This script also creates the database schema for the MobileFirst server.
+This script also creates the database schema for the MobileFirst Server.

 To remove the database service configuration from Bluemix, perform the following procedure using Bluemix dashboard.